 SCREEN: The syringe pump setting tab is opened, and the syringe is entered as Hamilton 1 mL, the active option is enabled, and the flow rate is set to 80 µL/h.

-Under precursor ions, set the number of parallel accumulation-serial fragmentation ramps to 8, minimum charge to 1, and maximum charge to 5 [1].
+In the MS/MS tab under precursor ions, set the number of parallel accumulation-serial fragmentation ramps to 8, minimum charge to 1, and maximum charge to 5 [1].

 SCREEN: Under the precursor ion option, the number of parallel accumulation-serial fragmentation ramps is set to 8, the minimum charge is entered as 1, and the maximum charge is entered as 5.